 After you ascertain a duty of care for your case, you next need to show how another party breached their duty of care.
 If a driver was speeding or texting at the time of a collision, this would put others at risk.
 Your case will need to demonstrate how another party acted negligently and caused your loved one’s passing.

 Your wrongful death lawsuit has to exhibit how another party’s negligence directly caused your loved one’s demise.
 If your loved one was injured in a car wreck, you have to prove that the accident resulted in fatal injuries.
-In this instance, you would not qualify for a wrongful death lawsuit if your family member died because of unrelated causes.

 We Can Prove Wrongful Death Through Negligence